ryanfiller/snippets/README.md

-# twitter-snippets
+# snippets

-This is a repo to keep code snippets to link to from Tweets that share images of code in lieu of Twitter supporting long form alt text.
+This is a repo to keep code snippets to link to, such as from Tweets that share images of code in lieu of Twitter supporting long form alt text.